San Lorenzo fuori le mura: History

-The 13th-century frescoes, which were reconstructed, depict scenes from the lives of St. Lawrence and St. Stephen, both being martyred, young deacons.
+The 13th-century frescoes, which were reconstructed, depict scenes from the lives of Lawrence and Stephen, both being martyred, young deacons.
 There are two ancient sarcophagi in the portico: a Christian one, possibly decorated in the 7th century on an older sarcophagus, has a relief depicting putti (cherubs) picking grapes.
 While vines and grapes are symbols of the Holy Eucharist, these images are probably not symbols thereof.
 Further, two Romanesque stone lions were moved here from the old entrance.

 The campanile was built in the 12th century.
-Immediately inside the entrance is the tomb of Guglielmo Cardinal Fieschi, who died in 1256, but was entombed in an ancient sarcophagus, itself being incidentally carved with a relief depicting a pagan marital feast.
+Immediately inside the entrance is the tomb of Cardinal Guglielmo Fieschi, who died in 1256, but was entombed in an ancient sarcophagus, itself being incidentally carved with a relief depicting a pagan marital feast.

 In 1819, painter J. M. W. Turner visited San Lorenzo, where he made several sketches.

 Interior

 Inside, the choir enclosure and pulpit have Cosmatesque decoration, and there is also a fine Cosmatesque Paschal candlestick from the 12th or 13th century.
 The antique Ionic capital on the column directly behind the pulpit has carvings of a frog and a lizard.
 On the triumphal arch are Byzantine mosaics from the 6th century, depicting Christ with saints.
 The confessio below the high altar is entered from the nave.
-Here, St. Lawrence and St. Stephen are enshrined.
+Here, Lawrence and Stephen are enshrined.
 The latter was transferred from Constantinople by Pope Pelagius II during his restoration of the Basilica.
-Behind the high altar is a Papal altar with an inscription of the names of the makers, namely the Cosmati family, and dating it to 1148.
+Behind the high altar is a papal altar with an inscription of the names of the makers, namely the Cosmati family, and dating it to 1148.

 In the chapel of San Tarcisio, at the end of the right nave, is a 1619 Beheading of the Baptist by Giovanni Serodine.

-The Basilica was home to the Latin Patriarch of Jerusalem from 1374 to 1847.
-A restoration was done in the mid-18th century by Virginio Vespignani.
+The basilica was home to the Latin Patriarch of Jerusalem from 1374 to 1847.
+A restoration was done in the mid-19th century by Virginio Vespignani.

 Reconstruction

 In 1943, the Basilica was bombed by American planes during the Second World War.
 Restoration continued until 1948, allowing some accretions from the 19th century to be removed.
 However, the frescoes on the facade were destroyed.

 The brick facade was completely rebuilt after the bombings.

-The Basilica adjoins a major cemetery and therefore holds a large number of funerals.
+The basilica adjoins a major cemetery named Campo Verano and therefore holds a large number of funerals.